krish3006b/Mental-health-impact-of-AI-Companion-Chatbots-/README.md

 - **Atrophy of Social Competence**: When users replace the uncomfortable interaction that humans constantly go through, and learn from, with effortless AI interactions, their "social muscle" atrophies. over time real human interaction feel overwhelming and challenging, accelerating social displacement and driving people deeper into digital isolation

  # Actionable Solutions and Recommendations
+ ## For Platform Developers and Designers
+1. **Safety Circuit-Breakers**: Build state aware NLP detection that identifies when a user is becoming hyper dependent or sinking into sever depression. shift the AI from unconditional validation to setting gentle boundaries and encouraging real world help